macchina/docs/m2/getting-started/programming.md

-Getting Started
+Programming
 ===============

 There are many ways you can write code and work with M2.
 One of the quickest and easiest ways is to use the Arduino IDE.
 (Integrated Development Environment).
 Many other development environments work well including [Atmel Studio](http://www.microchip.com/development-tools/atmel-studio-7) and [Simulink®](https://www.mathworks.com/products/simulink.html).
 In the following section, we'll describe how to set things up in each environment, starting with the Arduino IDE.

-### **Arduino IDE**
+## Arduino IDE

 ------------------------------------------------------------------------

 We made it super easy to get the Arduino IDE set up for use with M2.
-Watch this video to see how it is done.

 You'll start by downloading and installing the latest Arduino IDE here: